DieselGate – why the US drew first blood and how to get out

 There are many theories on this and as I find most of them rather short on rationale or common sense, I will skip a few here.
 But no matter how many conspiracy theories are spun around this very thorny topic, the basic rationale of diesel being a filthy brew burning very dirtily and producing huge amounts of heavy toxins cannot easily be dispelled.

-However, one must admit that to some countries or societies it sure was always easier to get rid of the diesel incinerators.
+However, one must admit that to some countries or societies, it sure was always easier to get rid of diesel incinerators.
 Europeans are Diesel addicts.
 We have built the welfare of our entire societies on the assumption that diesel is a good thing.
 No place on earth has seen diesel occupying such a large place outside the heavy trucking and high horsepower segment.
-We Europeans love(d) our diesel vehicles so much, this affair hits us much harder than gasoline guzzling Americans.
+We Europeans love(d) our diesel vehicles so much, that this affair hits us much harder than gasoline-guzzling Americans.

-The current unsavory show around the change from the ridiculous NEDC to the a little less ridiculous WLTC and additional testing under the RDE is a typical example.
-There was very high-level political intervention in order to weaken the new procedures to a point to allow vehicle manufacturers more wiggle room.
-The very objective of the new test was being blunted by those who have been elected in order to protect the public from harm.
+The current unsavory show around the change from the ridiculous NEDC to the little less ridiculous WLTC and additional testing under the RDE is a typical example.
+There was a very high-level political intervention to weaken the new procedures to a point to allow vehicle manufacturers more wiggle room.
+The very objective of the new test was being blunted by those who have been elected to protect the public from harm.

-And when things turned ugly and the industry got caught with their hands elbow deep in the cheating pot, there is a letter from the president of the automobile association and the European Parliament immediately delays testing the very limits that are supposed to be in force for a little while.
+And when things turned ugly and the industry got caught with their hands elbow-deep in the cheating pot, there was a letter from the president of the automobile association, and the European Parliament immediately delayed testing the very limits that are supposed to be in force for a little while.

 Who is the fool here?
 The European public is unashamedly lied to and the very institution that is supposed to protect the people in Europe, the European Parliament, gives those criminals a free ride and plays along.

-It must be clear to all of us that there is no real way around stopping the use of diesel.
+It must be clear to all of us that there is no real way to stop the use of diesel.
 As much as I admire the innovative spirit of late 19th century, Rudolf Diesel, as much I am also aware that his great invention has had its time and must now go away.

 But there is maybe another reason why the US drew first blood on diesel engines.
 Any observer of the vehicle industry will have noted that the greatest change from liquid fuels to Natural Gas is currently occurring in North America with China a very interesting second.
 Cheap shale gas has fueled this transformation as the price differential between diesel and Natural Gas grew to such proportions that vehicle operators could not ignore the cost benefits anymore.